SystemsGenetics/KINC/README.md

 To build KINC, simply run `make`:

+# Singularity Image

+A Singularity recipe for building a KINC image is available in the file "kinc-recipe" Use "singularity exec kinc.simg kinc" to view options

 ## Usage

 KINC produces a GCN in three steps: `similarity`, `threshold`, and `extract`.
 Run `kinc help` to view usage for `kinc` and its sub-commands.